TheMatildaProject/vocal-cords/README.md

 # vocal-cords
-App that receives audio and then reproduces it
+Vocal cords subscribes to a channel and starts receiving text to be said.
+As the text is received, Vocal Cords connects to Broca's Area to turn it into speech, an audio file is then generated and vocal-cords reproduces it